 How will you get your blogs in front of the people you want to read them?

 Most businesses use social media to promote their blogs.
 The channels you use will depend on where your target readers are most likely to be.
 For strict business-to-business blogging, LinkedIn is a good choice, but for those who are selling to consumers, or have products or services that lend themselves to great images and videos, Facebook is a great channel.
 Take a look at our article on social media strategies for choosing the correct social channel.

 You can get help with internet marketing.
 Virtual assistants can arrange and promote your blog for you, across all your chosen channels, helping to create engagement, encourage click-throughs and interact with comments.

 You could also choose to promote your blogs via a newsletter.
 If you already send a newsletter to existing and prospective customers, this is a great way to give them some added value.
 When it comes to this type of article marketing, a virtual marketing team could prove incredibly useful – they can write up your newsletter, include images, test it and send it out on your behalf, so that you can be confident your blogs are reaching the people who matter.

 Still want to start a blog?

 If you’re ready to blog your business to success, then don’t hesitate.
 Do your research, gather your content and decide how to promote it.
 Then just start writing!

-If you’re short on time and think you might benefit from the support of a virtual content marketing coordinator for your blog or would like to know more about our other virtual assistant services feel free to call us on 0800 994 9016 or use our contact form in the menu above.
+If you’re short on time and think you might benefit from the support of a virtual content marketing coordinator for your blog or would like to know more about our UK virtual assistants feel free to call us on 0800 994 9016 or use our contact form in the menu above.